Khovanov homology detects the trefoils: Introduction

 \section{Introduction}

 Khovanov homology assigns to a knot $K\subset S^3$ a bigraded abelian group whose graded Euler characteristic recovers the Jones polynomial of $K$.
-In their landmark paper \cite{km-khovanov}, Kronheimer and Mrowka proved that Khovanov homology detects the unknot, answering a categorified version of the famous open question below. \begin{question} Does the Jones polynomial detect the unknot? \end{question} The following question is perhaps even more difficult.
+In their landmark paper \cite{km-khovanov}, Kronheimer and Mrowka proved that Khovanov homology detects the unknot, answering a weaker version of the famous open question below. \begin{question} Does the Jones polynomial detect the unknot? \end{question} The question below is perhaps even more difficult.

-\begin{question} Does the Jones polynomial detect the trefoils? \end{question} The goal of this paper is to prove that Khovanov homology detects the right- and left-handed trefoils, $T_+$ and $T_-$, answering a categorified version of Question \ref{ques:jones-trefoil}.
+\begin{question} Does the Jones polynomial detect the trefoils? \end{question} The goal of this paper is to prove that Khovanov homology detects the right- and left-handed trefoils, $T_+$ and $T_-$, answering a weaker version of Question \ref{ques:jones-trefoil}.

 Recall that $\Kh(T_+)$ and $\Kh(T_-)$ are both isomorphic to $\Z^4\oplus\Z/2\Z$ but are supported in different bigradings.
 Our main result is the following.

 \begin{theorem} $\Kh(K)\cong \Z^4\oplus\Z/2\Z$ if and only if $K$ is a trefoil. \end{theorem}